 (b) to anything said or any admission made that all parties at the conference, in an agreement recorded in writing by the mediator, agree is admissible at the trial of the case.

-[Rule 35AA inserted in Gazette 31 Dec 2013 p.
+[Rule 35AA inserted: Gazette 31 Dec 2013 p.
 6551.]

 35A.
 Mediation may serve as pre-trial conference